 License

-Both Hive and Tailcall have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Hive appears to have several advantages over Tailcall, particularly in growth, licensing and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Bash, Typescript, Rust.
 However, they differ in their additional technology choices: Hive uses CSS, JSX, Next.js while Tailcall leverages Lua.